25 Best and Worst Frozen Pizzas

 This smaller serving size still manages to pack in more sodium, carbs, and sugar than the Eat This option.
-Even worse is the inclusion of hydrogenated soybean oil, which isn't as dangerous as partially hydrogenated, but may still contain remnants of artery-clogging trans fats from the chemical process used to make it.
-Don't worry, not all fats are bad.
-Read about these 20 Healthy Fats That Make You Thin.
+Even worse is the inclusion of hydrogenated soybean oil, which isn’t as dangerous as partially hydrogenated, but may still contain remnants of artery-clogging trans fats from the chemical process used to make it.
+Don’t worry, not all fats are bad—find out about the 20 healthy fats that make you thin.

 Eat This: It’s a Tie!
 Smart Flour Classic Cheese